 Have you ever tasted anything as creamy, rich, and satisfying as a chocolate truffle?
-Many people regard them as a decadent delicacy, saving them only for special occasions.
-Because of this, they make great gifts that are truly valued and appreciated.
+Many people regard them as a decadent delicacy, saving them only for special occasions or as gifts because they are truly valued and appreciated.

-There are so many types of truffles to treat yourself to, so this article explores the best chocolate truffle flavours and even includes a few favourite recipes.
-First, to truly appreciate these decadent delicacies, let’s delve into the truffle’s chocolatey history.
+There are many types of truffles to enjoy so this article explores the best chocolate truffle flavours and even includes a few favourite recipes.
+To truly appreciate these decadent delicacies, let’s first delve into the truffle’s chocolatey history.

 What is a Truffle?

-Getting technical, “truffle” is the Latin word for “lump”.
+The word “truffle” is Latin for “lump”.
 You may have heard of truffles found naturally in the ground.
 They're a rare type of mushroom that can sometimes be found throughout Europe, Northern Africa and recently in Australia and New Zealand.
 Rare black truffles for example only grow under hazelnut trees in the Perigord region of France.

 Truffles are hard to find because they grow underground, however, dogs and pigs can be trained to find them.
 Still, certain types of truffles are so rare, they’re only available on the black market.
 In 2010, casino tycoon Stanley Ho spent $330,000 USD on two truffles that weighed 2.9 pounds.